exercism/v3/languages/common-lisp/exercises/concept/conditionals/.docs/after.md

 ### Truth in Common Lisp

 In Common Lisp, false values are represented by the empty list – `()` – or the symbol `nil`.
 These values can be quoted or unquoted.

 All other values in Lisp represent truth.
-There also exists the special symbol and variable `t` that is always true (can never be assigned to an empty list).
+There also exists the special symbol and variable `t` that is always true (can never be the empty list).

 ### Conditionals

-Common Lisp provides the programmer with a number of different conditionals that can be categorised by the number of "branches" they support.
+Common Lisp provides the programmer with several different conditionals that can be categorised by the number of "branches" they support.

 #### Single-Branch Conditionals